The Money and Pensions Service’s vision is “Everyone making the most of their money and pensions.“

 We provide information designed to enhance people’s understanding and knowledge of financial matters and day-to-day money management skills.

-In 2019/20 we will provide free, impartial money guidance to millions of people through our website moneyadviceservice.org.uk, our call centre and our webchat service.
+We provide free, impartial money guidance to millions of people through our consumer websites, our call centre and our webchat service.

 4. Consumer protection

-We will focus the efforts of everyone working on financial capability with children and young people and delivering debt advice.
+We focus the efforts of everyone working on financial wellbeing with children and young people and delivering debt advice.

 Sir Hector Sants